Reference material

 Federal foreign-buyer ban

-Canada\'s Prohibition on the Purchase of Residential Property by Non-Canadians Act (effective January 1, 2023; extended through 2027) generally applies to ALR parcels with a residential structure inside CMAs and CAs.
-There are exceptions for properties primarily used for non-residential / agricultural purposes.
-We pencil the rule with a real-estate lawyer before any offer where the buyer’s status is in question — see our dedicated foreign-buyer ban guide.
+Canada\'s Prohibition on the Purchase of Residential Property by Non-Canadians Act (effective January 1, 2023; extended through 2027) generally applies to Reserve parcels with a residential structure inside Census Metropolitan Areas and Census Agglomerations — which covers most of the Fraser Valley.
+There are exceptions for properties primarily used for non-residential or agricultural purposes.
+We check the rule with a real-estate lawyer before any offer where the buyer’s status is in question — see our dedicated foreign-buyer ban guide.

 Floodplain & flood construction levels